mouricedevs/telegram-bot/README.md

 # tg-bot

-XarV2 BOT is a versatile Telegram bot project designed to automate tasks, respond to commands, and integrate with external services or APIs, offering users a robust interactive experience.
+Gifted-Md Telegram bot project is designed to automate tasks, respond to commands, and integrate with external services or APIs, offering users a robust interactive experience.

 ## Features